szTheory/metapresenter.com/README.md

 * Sticky white nav for lg+ sizes
 * CSS for desktop size
 * CSS for tablet size
+* Point the "Learn More" anchors from the instructions section to relevant parts of /readme
 * trim the escher background CSS image to relevant portions to reduce image filesize
 * include the header at layout level so that it shows for /readme as well
 * Spell check site